Robert Uniacke-Penrose-Fitzgerald: Early life

 Fitzgerald was the son of Robert Uniacke Penrose (1800 – 11 June 1857) of Corkbeg House, County Cork.
 He was educated at Westminster School and Trinity Hall, Cambridge.
 His sister was the writer Geraldine Penrose Fitzgerald.
 He rowed at Cambridge and won the University Pairs with J. P. Ingham in 1860.
 He rowed in the Cambridge boat in the Boat Race in 1861 and 1862 when Oxford won in both years.
 After university he travelled in India and Tibet from 1863 to 1867.

 Political career

 Fitzgerald was elected to the House of Commons for Cambridge in the 1885 general election, a seat he held until the 1906 election.
-In 1896, he adopted the name Uniacke-Penrose-Fitzgerald and was created a baronet, of Lisquinlan in the parish of Ightermurrough and of Corkbeg Island in the parish of Corkbeg both in the County of Cork.
+In 1896, he adopted the name Uniacke-Penrose-Fitzgerald and on 4 August of that year was created a baronet, of Lisquinlan in the parish of Ightermurrough and of Corkbeg Island in the parish of Corkbeg, both in the County of Cork.
 He owned about 6000 acres in County Cork and was director of the Property Defence Association and Cork Defence Union against Land League.
-He was also president of the Council of the Yacht Racing Association.
+He was also president of the Council of the Yacht Racing Association. and was appointed Honorary Colonel of the 9th (North Cork Militia) Battalion, King's Royal Rifle Corps on 3 March 1899.